 INVESTMENT OBJECTIVE.
-The trust seeks total return potential through capital appreciation and dividend income.
+The trust seeks to provide investors with the possibility of total return potential through capital appreciation and dividend income.
 There is no guarantee that the investment objective of the trust will be achieved.

 PRINCIPAL INVESTMENT STRATEGY.
-The trust seeks to achieve its objective by investing in a portfolio consisting of equity securities of U.S. small-cap operating companies and common stock of exchange-traded funds ("ETFs" or "funds") that invest primarily in U.S. small-cap companies.
+The trust seeks to achieve its objective through investment in equity securities of operating companies and exchange-traded funds ("ETFs").
+The ETFs are referred to as the "funds".